tiagoratao/potest/Setting-up-Jenkins-pipeline.md

 ### Creating GIT repository for Jenkinsfile

 You will want to create a repository to store your custom Jenkinsfile.
-In this documentation we will use GitHub but you can use any SCM provided you know how to use it.
+In this documentation we will use GitHub but you can use any SCM.

 After you create the repository and commit the Jenkinsfile, you'll need to create an access key so that Jenkins can clone the repository.
 This is needed if your repository is not public.